 A general cover letter is used to demonstrate the relevant skills you learned at previous jobs, and how your work experience makes you qualified.

-But if you’re writing a cover letter with no experience in your field and you have little (or no) relevant work experience to write about — filling up space with irrelevant accomplishments won’t do you any favors.
+But if you’re writing a cover letter with no experience in your field, filling up space with irrelevant accomplishments won’t do you any favors.

-Here’s what you need to do in your entry-level cover letter to impress the hiring manager and stand out:
+Here’s what you need to do in your entry-level cover letter (also known as a letter of application) to impress the hiring manager and stand out:

 Your introduction is the first part of your cover letter that a hiring manager reads, so it’s critical that you know how to start a cover letter in a way that grabs their attention.